mvsoom/thesis/writing/thesis/chapter/gfm/main.typ

   expval(bm(u') bm(u')^top) & = bm(Phi) expval(bm(a) bm(a)^top) bm(Phi)^top = sigma_a^2 bm(Phi) bm(Phi)^top.
 $
 where the expectations $expval(dot)$ were taken with respect to @eq:pab.
-As said before, this model is very constrained to lie on submanifold of dim $H$.

-we should add more expreissiblitly

-we can do so to add a prior for $bm(b)$ so we don't have to assume anymore that this is fixed

-/*
-we invoked linearity on the bm(a) to justify gaussian priors, but the bm(t) are also additive within neural network lense and this suggest a bm(c) parameter to modulate t
-*/

 In a modern lens, these models can be seen as a neural net with a single hidden layer in the regression setting. $H(t) t$ is a ReLU, etc. This is good, because already a single hidden layer has the universality property.
 Encouraged, this also suggests the prior $t_k ~ N(0, sigma_t^2)$ truncated to $t_k in [t_0, t_e]$: these are biases in the neural net picture, and we truncate to remain in the open phase.